 But the FDIC’s activity in the region was not limited to Amcore, as many observers predicted the agency was shopping a slew of institutions in the battered region as part of packaged bids.

-In the end, two acquirers each picked up multiple institutions.
+In the end, just two of the failed banks went to the same buyer.
 MB Financial Bank, which has been a regular participant in FDIC auctions, purchased both Broadway and New Century.
-Meanwhile, subsidiaries of Wintrust Financial Corp. in Lake Forest Ill. bought Wheatland and Lincoln Park Savings.

 Broadway, owned by a family tied to the upcoming Senate race in the state, was estimated to cost the FDIC $394 million.
 MB Financial agreed to assume all $1.1 billion of its deposits, and acquire virtually all of its assets.
 The FDIC and the buyer will share losses on about $878 million of those assets.